paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 ### 1. The Uncanney Valley

 In my opinion, the uncanney valley is solely caused by a miscommunication of body language.
+(Provided your animatronic heads look decent when in resting position.)

 - e.g. Irises that are too small may give the illusion of eyes being open wider than they really are.
 - e.g. Incorrectly animated smiles may be misinterpreted as a menacing grin.